 The award of tenure represents a substantial and long-term commitment by the Department, College and University.
-A faculty member's professional accomplishments and contributions to her or his department's academic mission are expected to grow while an associate professor, and to remain at a high level for the duration of their time at the university.
-Accordingly, a prime consideration is judgement of the probability that a faculty member will continue to develop after the award of tenure.
+A faculty member's professional accomplishments and contributions to his or her department's academic mission are expected to grow while an associate professor, and to remain at a high level for the duration of their time at the university.
+Accordingly, a prime consideration is judgment of the probability that a faculty member will continue to develop after the award of tenure.